Phrae province: History

+Phrae was contested between Sukhothai and Lan Na through the 14th century.
+Khamfu of Lan Na attacked it without success, and Lithai of Sukhothai took it in 1359 and removed fifteen households to Si Satchanalai as servants of Wat Pa Daeng.
+In 1393 the ruler of Phrae was one of four kinsmen who swore an alliance with Sai Lue Thai of Sukhothai, the others being the rulers of Nan, Ngao and Phlua.
+It became part of Lan Na in 1443, when King Tilokaraj was on an expedition to capture Nan.

+Phrae had no river of its own running south, and its traffic left over the Khao Phlueng pass to the Nan.
+Traders from Phrae crossed on foot to the market at Tha Sao, above Uttaradit, where goods shipped up the Nan from Bangkok were exchanged for those carried overland.
+The same pass carried armies.
+Phiset Jiajanphong suggested that Tilokaraj used it in the opposite direction for his first campaign southward, after Phrae and Nan were secured, though the chronicle does not say.
+In 1852 Krom Luang Wongsathirat Sanit massed the royal army at Tha It for a month, then crossed Khao Phlueng into Phrae on the way to Kengtung.
+The contrast between the river route and the overland one shows in the reception of Chulalongkorn at Uttaradit in October 1901.
+The lord of Nan came by boat, the lords of Lampang and Phrae by land.

 Symbols

 Provincial seal: According to legend the two cities of Phrae and Nan were once ruled by brothers.
 When they met to divide the land between them the one from Phrae rode on a horse, the one from Nan on a buffalo to the meeting point on top of a mountain.
 Hence Phrae uses a horse in their seal, while Nan uses a buffalo.
 When the provincial government proposed the seal in 1940, the Fine Arts Department suggested adding a historic building to the seal in addition to the horse, thus it now has the stupa of Phra Tat Cho Hae on the back of the horse.
 This temple is about nine kilometers southeast of the city of Phrae.

 The provincial flower and tree is the Burmese Almondwood (Chukrasia tabularis).
 The provincial fish is black sharkminnow (Labeo chrysophekadion).

 Transportation

 The main road through Phrae is Route 101, which begins in Nan to the north, passes through Phrae, and leads to Sawankhalok, Sukhothai, and finally Kamphaeng Phet.

 Phrae Airport is a small airport in Mueang Mo, on the east side of town.
 It handles only domestic flights from Don Mueang (DMK).

 The provincial railway station is Den Chai in Den Chai District, 24 km from Phrae town, since the town of Phrae does not have a rail to reach.